-Unlike football, hockey or basketball, not everyone understands the rules for calculating glasses in tennis.
-There is a version that the accrual is 15, then 30 and 40 points in the game are associated with marks of minutes on the dial.
-We find out how true it is.
+Unlike football, hockey or basketball, the rules of scoring in tennis are not clear to everyone.
+There is a version that the scoring of 15, then 30 and 40 points in a game is associated with the minute marks on the dial.
+Let's find out how true this is.

-The basic unit of the tennis match is a game that begins with a score of 0: 0.
-If one of the athletes wins the draw, then the score becomes 15: 0, another one - 30: 0, one more - 40: 0, and after the next success, the game ends.
-Explanations why such a calculation system is used is diverse.
-One of the most popular is due to the fact that the numbers symbolize the movement of the arrow in the dial, noting a quarter, half and three quarters of the way to victory in the game.
+The basic unit of a tennis match is a game that starts with the score 0:0.
+If one of the athletes wins the rally, then the score becomes 15:0, another - 30:0, another - 40:0, and after the next success the game ends.
+There are various explanations for why such a counting system is used.
+One of the most popular is due to the fact that the numbers symbolize the movement of the hand on the dial, marking a quarter, half and three-quarters of the way to winning the game.
 Where did this version come from and how reliable is it?

-However, a folding and in some way even a beautiful story becomes more and more like a legend if you turn to the story of an hour-long business.
-The very idea of a dial with marks for the first time appeared Only in 1475 in the manuscript of Paulus Almanus, and the creation and widespread distribution of such hours became possible only with invention The pendulum mechanism is almost two centuries later.
-It cannot be that the “strange” calculation of points that appeared more than 600 years ago was connected with the invention, which is no more than four centuries.
+However, the complex and in some ways even beautiful story becomes more and more like a legend if we turn to the history of watchmaking.
+The very idea of a dial with minute markers is the first appeared only in 1475 in the manuscript of Paulus Almanus, and the creation and widespread distribution of such watches became possible only with invention pendulum mechanism almost two centuries later.
+It is impossible that a “strange” scoring system that appeared more than 600 years ago could be related to an invention that is no more than four centuries old.

 Fake